WilliamQLiu/williamqliu.github.io/_posts/2017-08-01-google-cloud-platform.md

   that by 12:07 all the data for 12:02 is complete.
 Then the window for 12:02 is closed and the computations (e.g. avg) are done for 12:02.
 The trigger only happens once at the watermark.

+In your __DoFn__, you can get information about Windows and Triggers

+### Lab on Processing Streamed Data

+We are extracting the data, windowing it, grouping by sensor, then computing the average speed of traffic for every sensor along the highway.